Ra'ouf Mus'ad: Life and career

 In 2004 he established in Amsterdam a small publishing house, in collaboration with a number of other Arab writers living outside the Arab world.
-Named ‘Muhajiroun’, the publisher is intended to print the works of Arab writers free from the difficulties of publishing in the Arab world, which Mus'ad sees as being beset by problems engendered by ‘the state of decline in the Arab political scene’.

-Before that he established a Publishing House in Cairo called "DAR Shouhdi " on the name of a communist leader who was killed in Naser prisons under torture with the help of Shouhdi's widow and his daughter hanan.

-Now he stopped all other activities but writing.
+Named ‘Muhajiroun’, the publisher is intended to print the works of Arab writers free from the difficulties of publishing in the Arab world, which Mus'ad saw as being beset by problems engendered by 'the state of decline in the Arab political scene'.
+Before that he established a publishing house in Cairo called "DAR Shouhdi " on the name of a communist leader who was killed in Nasser's prisons under torture with the help of Shouhdi's widow and his daughter Hanan.
+He stopped all other activities but writing.

+Mus'ad died on 18 October 2025, at the age of 88.